Sensory bags: why they’re good for babies

 What you need to make a sensory bag for babies

 You need a soft cloth bag.
-Choose a bag that doesn’t have anything that could be a choking or strangulation risk, like ribbons, buttons, beads or stickers.
+Choose a bag that doesn’t have any attachments that could be choking risks or strangulation risks, like ribbons, strings, buttons, beads or stickers.

 You also need a collection of interesting things that are safe for your baby to hold and put into their mouth.

-Here are some things that could go into your baby’s sensory bag:
+Here are things that could go into your baby’s sensory bag:

 - pieces of fabric of different sizes, colours and textures – try smooth cotton, rough wool or fuzzy velvet